nikolakopoulos/EigenRec/Matlab Version/README.txt

   If you use our code please cite our paper

-  "EIGENREC: Generalizing PureSVD for Effective and Efficient Top-N Recommendations"
+A. N. Nikolakopoulos, V. Kalantzis, E. Gallopoulos and J. D. Garofalakis, "EigenRec: Generalizing PureSVD for Effective and Efficient Top-N Recommendations,"  Knowl.
+Inf.
+Syst.,  2018. doi: 10.1007/s10115-018-1197-7

  -------------------------------------------
  Primary developers (in alphabetical order):